Artificial Intelligence Trends

 Standards for setting benchmarks for accuracy are changing fast.
 Benchmarks that were relevant just a few years back are now out of date.
 This is particularly true when we speak of emerging technologies like large language models and generative AI.

 Work is on to deal with this specific problem.
 For example, a team from Stanford University recently unveiled Holistic Evaluation of Language Models (HELM), a new benchmarking approach that would serve “as a map for the world of language models.”
 Organisations like DeepMind and NVIDIA have also developed a few use case-specific and relevant benchmarks and evaluation standards.
-This trend is expected to continue in 2023 as well.
+This trend is expected to continue in 2026 as well.

-9. AI ethics
+9. AI Ethics

 There is no unanimously accepted definition as yet but broadly put, AI Ethics, also called AI value platform, refers to a broad collection of considerations for responsible AI, which makes a combination of three crucial factors: safety, security, human concerns, and environmental considerations in AI models.
 AI ethics is a system of moral principles and techniques that are intended to develop the responsible use of AI.
 Its core components include avoiding AI bias, AI and privacy, avoiding AI mistakes, and managing AI environmental impact.

-10. AI governance
+10. AI Governance

 While AI has been developing at a neck-breaking speed, the governance and regulation aspects have failed to keep pace.
 However, in light of growing awareness among the public and authorities tightening their noose, companies are slowly waking up to implement better practices.